 eSett will communicate via SMTP, SFTP, web service or ECP when messages are sent to and from eSett by messaging service.
-Swedish and Norwegian market participants will use SMTP, Finnish market participants will use SFTP, SMTP or web service and Danish market participants are recommended to use ECP.
+Swedish and Norwegian market participants will use SMTP, Finnish market participants may use any channel and Danish market participants are recommended to use ECP.